 How to Stop Smoking: Tips to Quit for Good

-The attempt to lower the statistics for the number of people who take up smoking is an ongoing mission for decades.
+The attempt to lower the statistics for the number of people smoking has been an ongoing mission for decades.
 It’s no secret that smoking is bad for your health, but despite this, it’s estimated that over 6.9million people in the UK smoke.

-Searching for advice on how to quit smoking?
-We answer some common questions about this bad habit, including why it’s unhealthy, withdrawal symptoms and useful tips on how to stop smoking for good.
+If you're looking to quit, we answer some common questions about this bad habit, including why it’s unhealthy, withdrawal symptoms and useful tips on how to stop smoking for good.

 Why is smoking bad for you?